-The second order statistical properties in space of the velocity field $u{H,v}(t, x)$ are depicted in Figure 2, namely the power spectrum (a,c) and the second order structure function in space (b,d).
-The estimation of the power spectrum is obtained from the periodogram, as the square norm of the discrete Fourier transform of the numerical solution divided by N, averaged over several independent instants in time, obtained from a single long realization of Eq (1.2).
-In (a), the periodogram is shown for different values of the viscosity in different colors, as indicated in the legend, along with the analytical expression for the power spectrum of the inviscid velocity field (Eq 2.4), in a black dashed curve.
+Fig. 2, namely the power spectrum (a) and the second order structure function in space (b).
+The estimation of the power spectrum is obtained from the periodogram, as the square norm of the discrete Fourier transform of the numerical solution divided by N, averaged over several independent instants in time, obtained from a single long realization of Eq.
+(1.2).
+In (a), the periodogram is shown for different values of the viscosity, $\nu = (2 \times 10^{-7}, 3 \times 10^{-8}, 2 \times 10^{-9}, 2 \times$ 10^{-10}), with different colors, along with the analytical expression for the power spectrum of the inviscid velocity field (Eq.
+2.4), in a black dashed curve.
 It can be observed that the numerical curves exactly follow the analytical result up to some maximum wavelength where the numerical power spectrum rapidly decays.
 Furthermore, this maximum wavelength grows as the viscosity is reduced, and for the smallest value of viscosity a large inertial range with a power-law decay of $k^{-(2H+1)}$ can be observed.
 We mention that, since the viscous fractional equation also possesses an explicit analytical solution, we can also plot its analytical power spectrum, and observe that it matches the numerical curve not only on the energy containing and inertial range, but also on the dissipative range (data not shown), up to a new maximum wavelength where boundary effects in the simulations can be noticed.
-These boundary effects can be seen in Figure 2(a) as a change of slope in the dissipative range.
-This is a consequence of the discontinuity of the operator $\mathcal{L}$ due to the finite size of the system in the numerical simulations, but we remark that it only differs from the analytical results in the far dissipative range.
-The inset of Figure 2(a) shows the negative part of the spectrum, which is not symmetric in k, a consequence of the complex nature of the velocity field $u{H,v}$ .
-This part of the spectrum is dominated solely by the forcing correlation function and decays fast, as can be seen in the numerical or in the analytical result.
+These boundary effects can be seen in Fig. 2(a) as a change of slope in the dissipative range.
+This is a consequence of the discontinuity of the operator \mathcal{L} due to the finite size of the system in the numerical simulations, but we remark that it only differs from the analytical results in the far dissipative range.
+The inset of this figure shows the negative part of the spectrum, which is not symmetric in k, a consequence of the complex nature of the velocity field $u{H,\nu}$.
+The negative part of the spectrum is dominated solely by the forcing correlation function and decays fast, as can be seen in the numerical or in the analytical result.
 Nevertheless, the effect of the discontinuity can be more clearly noticed as the accumulation of energy at negative frequencies, as seen in the inset.
-This deviation from the analytical results leads to a numerical variance which is slightly bigger than the analytical result, since the variance is an integral of the power spectrum (Eq 2.7), this difference is however numerically quite small.
-Additionally, the inverse cascade due to the discontinuity of $\mathcal{L}$ has been analogously observed in Ref.
-[23], where this operator is replaced by a periodic version, as $2i\pi cx \rightarrow iL{tot} \sin(2\pi cx/L{tot})$ , but the regions of negative slope in the sine produce a strong accumulation of energy at the boundaries.
-For these reasons, the original operator is directly employed in our simulations without periodization.
+This deviation from the analytical results leads to a numerical variance which is slightly bigger